asteroid-lang/asteroid/Using Asteroid.md

 > Move all elements of an array N positions to the left or to the right.

-Asteroid does not have a built-in rotate function but such a function is easily constructed using the fact that we can slice lists (see `vix` below).
+Asteroid does not have a built-in `rotate` function.
+However, such a function is easily constructed through slicing lists (see `vix` below).

 ```